juice457/DFA/README.md

 GROUP BY change_type
 ORDER BY count DESC

-##[2.1] Which changes are made when a dockerfile changes with other files together
+##[2.1] Which changes are made when a Dockerfile changes together with other files
 SELECT change_type, count(change_type)
 FROM(
 SELECT s.snap_id, s.dock_id, count(s.snap_id)